VRLabs/Rigidbody-Launcher/README.md

 **"RigidbodyLauncher/Control" parameter must be true for the system to fire, and false to reset.**

 To change speed, you can edit the "Fire.anim" clip and change the "Target Velocity".
+You need to use a negative value.
 You can also change the "Maximum Force" property under the "X/Y/Z Drive" sections of the "Rigidbody Launcher/Kinematic Rigidbody/Collision" configurable joint.
 Other properties of the Collision joint are editable depending on the rigidbody motion you want to achieve.

+To launch the rigidbody perfectly straight, freeze rotation for XYZ on the Collision rigidbody(not the configurable joint), and set the X and Y motion on the Collision configurable joint as locked.
+This will make it so only Z-axis motion is possible.

 ## Downloads